bpaquet/node-logstash/Readme.markdown

 ````

 You can use ``if`` to have an [event dependent configuration](https://www.elastic.co/guide/en/logstash/current/event-dependent-configuration.html).
 See [here for details](docs/common_params.md).
-As for urls, config can be specified
+As for URLs, config can be specified

 * directly on the command line
 * in a file (use the ``--config_file`` switch)
 * in all files in a directory (use the ``--config_dir`` switch)

-Note : the implementation is young, all bugs reports are welcome.
+Note: the implementation is young, all bugs reports are welcome.
-Note : both formats can be mixed.
+Note: both formats can be mixed.

 Command lines params
 ---

 * ``--log_level`` to change the log level (emergency, alert, critical, error, warning, notice, info, debug)
-* ``--log_file`` to redirect log to a log file.
+* ``--log_file`` to redirect logs to a log file.
-* ``--patterns_directories`` to add some directories (separated by ,), for loading config for regex plugin and grok plugins.
+* ``--patterns_directories`` to add some directories (separated by , ), for loading config for regex plugin and grok plugins.
 Grok patterns files must be located under a ``grok`` subdirectory for each specified directory.
-* ``--db_file`` to specify the file to use as database for file inputs (see below)
+* ``--db_file`` to specify the file to use a database for file inputs (see below)
 * ``--http_max_sockets`` to specify the max sockets of [http.globalAgent.maxSockets](http://nodejs.org/api/http.html#http_agent_maxsockets).
 Default to 100.
 * ``--alarm_file`` to specify a file which will be created if node-logstash goes in alarm mode (see below).